 One of the most common DUI offenses is driving under the influence, which is generally charged under California Vehicle Code section 23152(a).

-As discussed in the video, this charge alleges that a person operated a motor vehicle while under the influence of alcohol, drugs, or both to the extent that they could no longer drive with the same level of care and caution as an ordinarily sober person under similar circumstances.
+This charge alleges that a person operated a motor vehicle while under the influence of alcohol, drugs, or both to the extent that they could no longer drive with the same level of care and caution as an ordinarily sober person under similar circumstances.

 DUI Based on Blood Alcohol Concentration